 The goal of this opinionated guide is to help you find the best hiking and backpacking trails and destinations.
 Hikes in these guides will appeal to serious day hikers who like to go high and walk 6 to 14 miles a day.
 Elevation gains range from 500-ft.- to 4,300-ft.
 Detailed trail description, maps and photo galleries are provided for each of the recommended hikes.
 Also included are brief descriptions of short hikes, great for warms ups or an easy day, along with some of the longer hikes that did not make to “best of” list.

 All the trails are reached in less than an hour drive from great base camps such as Ouray, Telluride, Silverton and Aspen in Colorado and Bishop, Mammoth Lakes, Lee Vining, Lodgepole and Mineral King in California.
 In addition to hiking information, the guide describes the base camps, identifying local services, highlighting nearby attractions and suggesting activities for rainy days and days when you just want to take it easy.

-In the weeks ahead we will roll out additional guides to great hiking area in Wyoming, Montana and Canada.
+In the weeks ahead we will roll out additional guides to great hiking area in Wyoming and Canada along with adding new hikes to our current guides.
 Video, user ratings and other improvements are in the works.
 We will also start offering detailed information on backpacking options for each of our basecamps.
 Stay tuned…

 Creating a “best of hiking guide” is a team effort.
 We are looking for bootjockeys – hiking experts in specific regions – to help out with the guide.
 We are trying to make this effort work without advertising.
 Send us a note if you want to take part in the effort.